bionicop/Digital-Garden/Sem_4/Software_Engineering/Classes_Notes/Module_1/Software_Engineering.md

 | There are _no concrete guidelines_ in writing a program.                                                    	| In case of product, the firm **guidelines are followed**.                                                                               	|
 | It _may or may not focus on efficiency and cost_.                                                           	| It needs to _worry about the **cost and efficiency**_ as it would ==affect the profitability of the enterprise launching the product==. 	|

+# **Emergence of *Software Engineering***
+- Early Computer Progrmaming:
+	- In the 1950s, computers where slow and expensive even with small line of codes it took computers long time to process them.
+Since, at that time assembly language was used Porgramming was a very tedious task.
+- High Level Programming Language:
+	- With the introduction of semi-conductors technology, computers became much smaller and faster as well as cost-effective.
+	- Also, programming lanugages were upgraded from assembly(low-level) to high-level lanugage.
+COBOL and FORTRAN came into existence.
+As a result programming become much more easier, thus increasing productivity.
+- Contorl flow Based Design:
+	- Since the usage of computers increased rapidly, and program evolved to become more and more complex, the individual style of programming couldn't be used